1whatleytay/saturn/documentation/syscalls.md

 Service 11 - Prints ASCII character corresponding to contents of low-order byte.

 Service 13 - Saturn implements three flag values: 0 for read-only, 1 for write-only with create, and 9 for write-only with create and append.
 It ignores mode.
 The returned file descriptor will be negative if the operation failed.
-The underlying file I/O implementation uses java.io.FileInputStream.read() to read and java.io.FileOutputStream.write() to write.
-Saturn maintains file descriptors internally and allocates them starting with 3.
-File descriptors 0, 1 and 2 are always open for: reading from standard input, writing to standard output, and writing to standard error, respectively.
+The underlying file I/O implementation uses Rust's read and write to inputstreams.

-Service 30 - System time comes from java.util.Date.getTime() as milliseconds since 1 January 1970.
+Service 30 - System time is obtained using Rust's std::time::SystemTime and std::time::UNIX_EPOCH, which provide the number of milliseconds since 1 January 1970.

-Services 31,33 - Simulate MIDI output through sound card.
+Services 31,33 - Simulate MIDI output through MIDI.js.
 Details below.

-Services 40-42 use underlying Java pseudorandom number generators provided by the java.util.Random class.
+Services 40-42 use underlying Rust pseudorandom number generators, analogous to those provided by the rand crate.
 Each stream (identified by $a0 contents) is modeled by a different Random object.
 There are no default seed values, so use the Set Seed service (40) if replicated random sequences are desired.

 ## Using SYSCALL system services 31 and 33: MIDI output
 These system services provide a means of producing sound.
-MIDI output is simulated by your system sound card, and the simulation is provided by the javax.sound.midi package.
+MIDI output is played back through MIDI.js.
 Service 31 will generate the tone then immediately return.
 Service 33 will generate the tone then sleep for the tone's duration before returning.
 Thus it essentially combines services 31 and 32.

 This service requires four parameters as follows: